 Our schedules are getting busier than ever before, which often causes our work or our personal lives to suffer.
 The compounding stress of Information Technology Director from never-ending workday is damaging.
 It can hurt relationships, health and overall happiness.

-Building a Customer Centric Culture
+Roadmap to a Customer - Centric Strategy

 The best work-life balance is different for each of us because we all have different lives and different priorities.
 Work-life balance doesn’t mean an equal balance.
 There is no perfect balance you should be striving for.
 At the core of work-life balance is meaningful daily Achievement and Enjoyment.